Himanshunitrr/jaume-lab-assignment/README.md

 ## Final Thought

-This is not a test of your ability to finish, there is WAY too much work, it’s a test of how you **think and approach a complex problem**.
+This is not a test of your ability to finish—there is WAY too much work.
+It's a test of how you **think and approach a complex problem**.
 Show curiosity, ambition, and clarity.
 Surprise us.